karngyan/homework/README.md

 - [x] Process message type=event to uniquely count every event for a user_id in memory, preferably in a `map[user_id]map[event_name]int64`
 - [x] Implement the `serve.Datastore` interface by connecting it to the summarized data about user and events.
 Make sure attribute changes are merged.
 - [x] Verify the api using the given verify script.
-- [ ] Test for by generating much bigger messages files.
+- [x] Test for by generating much bigger messages files: Basic testing with 1M+ messages.

 #### If time allows

+- [ ] Deploy it.
 - [ ] Add mysql/postgres to datastore.
 - [ ] Add an in memory caching layer: `ristretto` or `redis`
 - [ ] Generate swagger clients to be consumed by the frontend.
-- [ ] Deploy it.

 ### Frontend